-In this brief clip for his teaching series A Survey of Church History, W. Robert Godfrey explains why it's important for Christians to understand what happened in the Middle Ages.
+In this brief clip from his teaching series A Survey of Church History, W. Robert Godfrey examines the difference between the Roman Catholic and Protestant views of assurance.
 Watch this entire message for free.

 Sale runs through 12:01 a.m. — 11:59 p.m.
 Friday ET.

 “God allows us to participate in the greatest work in human history, the work of redemption.”

 You may have heard Dr. Sproul say that.
 He frequently reminded us of this great work, namely, the honor and privilege of carrying out the evangelization and discipleship of the nations under the authority of Jesus Christ and in the power of His Word and Spirit.
 It’s breathtaking if you stop and think about it.

 You and I carry out this great work as we serve the Great Commission’s purpose to go and make disciples of all nations.
 And here on the cusp of a new decade, one way you can assist in carrying out this work is by supporting the urgent and needed outreach of Ligonier Ministries.

 Your support today is critical for extending our outreach into the next decade and beyond.
 Standing with us now by giving a donation of any amount to Ligonier’s work will help us meet our year-end need and start 2020 strong.

 No doubt, 2020 will be a landmark year.
 While much of the world’s attention will be given to upcoming elections, you and I know that Jesus Christ is King, actively working to build His church.
 Out of a love for God and for those who are lost, we must uphold the cause of truth and the clear proclamation of the gospel.
 People inside and outside the church need to know who God is.
 We need you to step with Ligonier into this new year of ministry opportunity.